German and Spanish jobs: To have and have-not

 Meanwhile, new applications for short-time work in Germany are estimated at 45,000 for December, roughly as in October and November but almost double the average of 26,000 seen during the first half of 2012.

-But critics say much of the resilience of Germany’s labor market is due to reforms that broadened and entrenched the low-paid and temporary work sector, boosting wage inequality. ($1 = 0.7553 euros)
+But critics say much of the resilience of Germany’s labour market is due to reforms that broadened and entrenched the low-paid and temporary work sector, boosting wage inequality.

-Additional reporting by Madrid newsroom and Reuters TV.
-Editing by Jeremy Gaunt.